-- 1921 The motor fuel tax was levied for the first time in Georgia. - 1937 The tax was earmarked for highway purposes. - 1945 The 1945 Constitution ended the earmarking provision previously enacted. - 1952 The Constitution was again amended to reinstate the earmarking of the motor fuel tax for highway purposes and required the General Assembly to make the aggregate of the fixed appropriations for highway purposes an amount not less than the total motor fuel taxes received for the immediately preceding year. - 1971 The tax rate was increased to its present $7\frac{1}{2}$ cent rate. - 1989 The 3 percent sales tax levied on the sale of motor fuels was converted to the "second motor fuel tax" and is thus earmarked for highway purposes. - 2003 Statute changed to provide that a second motor fuel tax is also remitted by the distributor.
-The Commissioner determines the per gallon tax rate based on 4 percent of the average statewide price for motor fuel.
+- 1921 The motor fuel tax was levied for the first time in Georgia. - 1937 The tax was earmarked for highway purposes. - 1945 The 1945 Constitution ended the earmarking provision previously enacted. - 1952 The Constitution was again amended to reinstate the earmarking of the motor fuel tax for highway purposes and required the General Assembly to make the aggregate of the fixed appropriations for highway purposes an amount not less than the total motor fuel taxes received for the immediately preceding year. - 1971 The tax rate was increased to its present $7\frac{1}{2}$ cent rate. - 1989 The 3 percentage point portion of the state sales tax levied on the sale of motor fuels was converted to the "second motor fuel tax" and is earmarked for highway purposes. - 2003 Statute changed to provide that the second motor fuel tax is also remitted by the distributor.
+The Commissioner determines the per gallon tax based on the average statewide price for motor fuel.